HaoLinJacky/HaoLinJacky.github.io/_pages/cv.md

 Honor and Awards
 ======
 * Nov.
-2024: Among **Top 10** nominated contributions to the IEEE Future Networks Initiative’ award on Non-Terrestrial Networks for 6G competition (NTNYS’24)
+2024: **Top 10** nominated contributions to the IEEE Future Networks Initiative’ award on Non-Terrestrial Networks for 6G competition (NTNYS’24)
 * Nov.
 2024: **Best Poster Award** in 6G Summit Abu Dhabi 2024